rojaster/symcc/README.md

 it:

 ```
-$ cmake -G Ninja -DQSYM_BACKEND=ON /path/to/compiler/sources
+$ cmake -G Ninja -DSYMCC_BACKEND=ON /path/to/compiler/sources
 $ cmake --build .
 ```